olle/contessa/README.md

 well as the name.

-If we request the URI we can see that Contessa will return a cache-control header, which by default uses a `max-age` property of 100 days.
+If we request the URI we can see that Contessa will return a cache-control header, which by default uses a `max-age` of 100 days.

 ```
   $ curl -I http://localhost:8080/ede542cb-f8ec1d4.gif